Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise: III. C-QED model of two resonators coupled to the same TLS

-this is similar to the one-cavity Jaynes-Cumming Hamiltonian model, which unlike the standard Jaynes-Cummings Hamiltonians \cite{Walls, Fink2008, Fink2009}, includes 2 modes (with operators a and b) with many TLSs (with raising and lowering operators $\sigma_{i}^{+}$ and $\sigma_{i}^{-}$).
-The \textit{i}th TLS has energy of $\varepsilon_{i}=\frac{\hbar\omega_{TLS,i}}{2}=\sqrt{\varDelta_{i}^{2}+\Delta_{0,i}^{2}}$, where $\varDelta_{0}$ and $\varDelta$ are tunneling energy and the asymmetry energy in the double-well potential model.
+This is similar to the one-cavity Jaynes-Cummings model \gray{, which unlike the standard Jaynes-Cummings Hamiltonians} \cite{Walls, Fink2008, Fink2009}, except ours includes 2 modes (with operators $a$ and $b$) with many TLSs (with raising and lowering operators $\sigma_{i}^{+}$ and $\sigma_{i}^{-}$).
+The \textit{i}th TLS has the energy of $\varepsilon_{i}=\frac{\hbar\omega_{TLS,i}}{2}=\sqrt{\varDelta_{i}^{2}+\Delta_{0,i}^{2}}$, where $\varDelta_{0}$ and $\varDelta$ are tunneling energy and the asymmetry energy in the double-well potential model.
 TLS resonance coupling to the resonator field is $g_{i}=\frac{\varDelta_{0,i}}{\varepsilon_{i}}p_{i}cos\theta_{i}\sqrt{\frac{\omega}{2\epsilon_{r}\epsilon_{0}\hbar V}}$, where $p_{i}$ is the magnitude of the dipole moment, $\theta_{i}$ is the angle between $p_{i}$ and the applied electric field $\bf E$, V is the dielectric volume, and $\epsilon_{r}$ is the relative permittivity \cite{bahman2}.
-Though a given TLS in a capacitor is equally shared by both modes before hybridization, after hybridization the two mode fields become $E_{+}{\propto}(a+b)$ and $E_{-}{\propto}(a-b)$, which are zero in certain capacitors as mentioned above.
+Though a given TLS in a capacitor is equally shared by both modes before hybridization; after hybridization, the two-mode fields become $E_{+}{\propto}(a+b)$ and $E_{-}{\propto}(a-b)$, which are zero in certain capacitors as mentioned above.
 It becomes zero in 2 of the capacitors for one hybridized mode and similarly zero in the other 2 capacitors of the other hybridized mode.
 We find that this approximation is valid even for a TLS throughout the eigenmode width.
-For the two modes we thus effectively have only the coupling to N TLSs (group n) in capacitor pair ${C_{1} ,C_{3}}$, and M TLSs (group m) in ${C_{2}, C_{4}}$.
-Using a standard theoretical procedure \cite {inputout} for the resonators A and B, interacting with the input and output fields as the heat bath, the Heisenberg equations of motion can be written as:
+For the two modes we thus effectively have only the coupling to N TLSs (group n) in capacitor pair ${C_{1}, C_{3}}$, and M TLSs (group m) in ${C_{2}, C_{4}}$.
+Using a standard theoretical procedure \cite {inputout} for the resonators $A$ and $B$ interacting with the input and output fields as the heat bath, the Heisenberg equations of motion can be written as: